Broaden-and-build: Criticism

 A 2010 study by Gable and Harmon-Jones found that exposing subjects to certain negative emotions increased the breadth of their attention, rather than decreasing it.
 This gave credence to the motivational dimensional model:According to this model, some positive emotions are low in approach motivation, like contentment.
 That is, they do not compel individuals to initiate some behavior or act immediately.
 These positive emotions, consistent with broaden and build theory, broaden attention.
 In this state, individuals attend to many objects or to abstract concepts.

 In contrast, other positive emotions, like excitement, are high in approach motivation.
 These emotions compel individuals to initiate some act.
 These positive emotions, contrary to broaden and build theory, narrow attention.
 Presumably, as individuals approach an object, they have evolved to disregard irrelevant distracters.Prior studies by the researchers found similar results: participants who watched films about desirable desserts faced narrowed attention, and a 2009 neurophysiological study found that activation of the left prefrontal cortex is associated with both approach motivation and psychological narrowing.

-However, the validity of the motivational dimensional model has recently been seriously challenged due to a overwhelming degree of overlap with valence (questioning whether it is a distinct concept at all) and confounded operationalisations in the literature.
+However, the validity of the motivational dimensional model has recently been seriously challenged due to an overwhelming degree of overlap with valence (questioning whether it is a distinct concept at all) and confounded operationalisations in the literature.